 📌 Expert Tips

-Get the largest, ripest beefsteak tomatoes you can find.
-And use cheap white bread.
-Nothing else will do! 😀
+🔸Get the largest, ripest beefsteak tomatoes you can find.
+And feel free to use cheap white bread.
+This is both tasty and convenient! 😀

 It’s a battle of the mayonnaises when it comes down to saying who started making this frugal sandwich first.
 It’s been reported to have been started in New York, South Carolina, and even Louisiana.